ragavagroup/crm-application/README.md

 - Install [Node.js][7].

-- Install application dependencies running following command from application folder:
+- Install application dependencies running the following command from the application folder:

 ```bash
     composer install --prefer-dist --no-dev
 ```

-**Note:** It is strongly recommended to use ElasticSearch as search engine and RabbitMQ as a message queue broker in production.
+**Note:** It is strongly recommended to use ElasticSearch as a search engine and RabbitMQ as a message queue broker in production.

-- Create the database with the name specified in the previous step (default name is "oro_crm").
+- Create the database with the name specified in the previous step (the default name is "oro_crm").

 - Install the application and the admin user with the Installation Wizard by opening install.php in the browser or from CLI: